Asian Pacific American Studies, BA

 Secondary School Teachers, Except Special and Career/Technical Education

 - Median Salary*: 62360

 - Median Salary*: 64540

 * Data obtained from the Occupational Information Network (O*NET) under sponsorship of the U.S. Department of Labor/Employment and Training Administration (USDOL/ETA).

-Students in the Asian Pacific American studies program are able enhance their education by studying abroad.
+Students in the Asian Pacific American studies program are able to enhance their education by studying abroad.

-With more than 300 Global Education programs available in more than 65 countries, including many countries in Asia, students can improve their language skills, gain firsthand experience in their field of study, and experience new and unique cultures.
-Students gain a new perspective on international affairs, dispel stereotypes, and improve their cultural competency.
+With more than 300 Global Education programs available to them in more than 65 countries, including many countries in Asia, students can improve their language skills, gain firsthand experience in their field of study, and experience new and unique cultures.
+Students gain a new perspective on international affairs, dispel stereotypes and improve their cultural competency.

 The College of Liberal Arts and Sciences recommends these programs for students majoring in Asian Pacific American studies.